 Arrive in Siem Reap & Dinner

 You will be greeted on arrival by a driver and taken to your comfortable and centrally located hotel.
 Your guide will meet you to discuss the trip ahead, to fit your bike for you and to begin the adventure on a culinary level.
-This evening we eat at one of Siem Reap's best restaurants, during which your guide will provide an overview of Cambodia and its customs, traditions, some history and current state of affairs.
-Meals: D
+This evening we eat at one of Siem Reap's best restaurants, during which your guide will provide an overview of Cambodia and its customs, traditions, history and current state of affairs.

 Angkor Sunrise Discovery & Massage